bao-project/bao-helloworld/README.md

 | FVP-R AArch32       |   fvp-r-aarch32   | aarch32 |
 | QEMU RV64 virt      | qemu-riscv64-virt | riscv64 |

 Let's start by describing the (virtual) platform, which represents the environment where the guest operates—essentially, what it perceives as its physical hardware.
 For our setup, we'll define a basic guest platform consisting of a timer, a 64MiB memory region, and a UART for communication.
 Sounds straightforward, doesn't it?
-Let's translate this into the Bao configuration file:
+Let's translate this into the Bao configuration file.

-### Platform Description

 The (virtual) platform comprises three main components:

   1. Virtual CPUs (vCPUs), in this case, 4:
 ```c